 Here at TVP we believe in the maxim, “its not just how do you do it, but how do you manage it once its done“.
 What does MED-V offer over and above, say, Windows Virtual PC – or other non-Microsoft Client Side Hypervisors?
 Can MED-V help you to migrate onwards and upwards more quickly?
 What would the benefits of implementing it be?
 Is “migration” MED-V’s only function or are there additional uses?
 Is it cost effective?
 What are the alternatives?

 Virtual Computer recently announced the availability of their NxTop product for free for up to five users.
 NxTop combines centralized virtual desktop management with a “bare-metal” client-hypervisor to make managing many desktops as easy as managing one.
 But, you may ask, what can a client side hypervisor do for me?

-Virtual Computer, the market leader in distributed desktop virtualization, have announced a version of NxTop allowing you to manage up to five PCs without any licensing fees or time-based evaluation restrictions.
+Virtual Computer, the market leader in distributed desktop virtualization, have announced a new pricing model to enable corporate IT teams, VARs, and PC enthusiasts to use VirtualComputer’s complete NxTop product suite for free.
+The free version allows you to manage up to five PCs without any licensing fees or time-based evaluation restrictions.